Custom Car Registration in Washington

 Steps in the Washington Registration Process

-- Submit your vehicle to an inspection conducted by the Washington State Patrol (WSP) and submit the WSP Inspection Request, a certified weight slip, a valid ID and title certificates and bills for the vehicle's major component parts.
+- Submit your vehicle to an inspection conducted by the Washington State Patrol (WSP) and submit the WSP Inspection Request, a certified weight slip, a valid ID or official WA driver’s license and title certificates and bills for the vehicle’s major component parts.

 - Visit a local DOL licensing office and submit the DOL Vehicle Title Application along with the WSP certificate of inspection, a declaration of the vehicle’s value and the DOL Homemade/Assembled Vehicle Use Declaration.